randomcoww/homelab/README.md

 terraform apply
 ```

 I currently have no PXE boot environment for Fedora.
-The following boot args can be added to a Fedora 29 installer to use.
-192.168.126.242:58080 is where I run the provisioner Matchbox instance.
+The following boot args can be added to a Fedora 29 installer to use, where 192.168.126.242:58080 is the provisioner Matchbox address.
 ```
 inst.text inst.ks=http://192.168.126.242:58080/generic?host=desktop-0
 ```